 One alternative to transrating to provide adaptive bitrate is simulcast.
 In this technique, the publisher sends multiple streams with different bitrates instead of one stream.
 The server selects the best stream for the clients by considering the network quality.

-With the change and development of communication needs in the world, the curiosity and interest in WebRTC and therefore WebRTC servers are increasing.
-In order to meet this interest and need, Ant Media Server is becoming a more powerful WebRTC streaming engine and offers new promising features for WebRTC video streaming every day.
+To meet this interest and need, Ant Media Server is becoming a more powerful WebRTC streaming engine, offering new and promising features for WebRTC video streaming every day.

-How to use a free WebRTC server
+How to set up a WebRTC Server?

-Ant Media Server Github Wiki
+Q3: Is Ant Media Server open-source?